-Chief Executive Officer, Stuart Rimmer said: "Having a diverse workforce is an integral part of life at East Coast College - our staff are role models for future generations, regardless of their gender we inspire our students to fulfil their potential.
-In an age of increasing gender fluidity, with a focus on the person rather than their gender, it is vital that those responsible for this report at government level move on from a historic position of male or female as we are in danger of overlooking those who are elsewhere on the gender spectrum.
+Chief Executive Officer, Stuart Rimmer said: "Having a diverse workforce is an integral part of life at East Coast College - our staff are role models for future generations, regardless of their sex we inspire our students to fulfil their potential.
+In an age of increasing gender fluidity, with a focus on the person rather than the sex they inherited at birth, it is vital that those responsible for this report at government level move on from a binary position of male or female as we are in danger of overlooking those who are elsewhere on the gender spectrum.
 There are many underlying factors that are seen across our sector which exacerbate the issue of the gender pay gap within FE.
-Whilst we cannot alter the demographics of the staff available in certain areas, we are continuously, actively working to 'grow our own' workforce of the future, our Senior Management Group is 50% female, the tier of management below this is 70% female.
-We continue review the year on year progression since the formation of East Coast College in 2017.
-It is always pleasing to see the positive impact of both the alignment of pay scales for all staff and the positive recruitment and succession planning strategies we have adopted as part of our People Strategy.
-I remain committed to drive the College to reduce any residual gender pay gap."
+Whilst we cannot alter the demographics of the staff available in certain areas, we are continuously, actively working to 'grow our own' workforce of the future.
+Our Strategic Management Group is 60% female, the tier of management below (Senior Leadership Group) is 70% female.
+We continue review the year on year progression since the formation of East Coast College in 2017 and it is pleasing to see the gap has shrunk this year and is below the UK gender pay gap of 15.4%.
+It is always pleasing to see the positive impact of the alignment of pay scales for all staff and the positive recruitment strategies we have adopted as part of our People Strategy.
+I remain committed to drive the College forward to reduce any residual gender pay gap."